 With your Watch and band sparkling clean, it’s time to reassemble your Watch.
 To do this, slide the band into the coupling point at the top and bottom of the Watch face.
 If you have a band with a buckle, make sure the buckle end connects to the top of the Watch.
 For sports loops, make sure the Velcro is at the bottom of the Watch when the band is fully extended.

 You can now put the Watch back on and start getting it dirty again.
+Perhaps you could use a Watch case for extra protection.
 The more often you clean the Watch, the less time you’ll spend removing grime that builds up over time.

 If you have a light fabric Watch band that’s started to discolor, you might want to consider replacing it.
 Check out our recommendations for cheap third-party Apple Watch bands before you open your wallet!